Nagendra1997/libmesibo/custom.md

 }
 ```
-Similarly for outgoing message another custom row layout can be created.
+Depending on what you require custom views can be created for header view, outgoing view, custom view or any other view.

+Now, you need to add your custom view holder to your fragment.

 ### Creating the ViewHolder
 The MesiboRecyclerView uses a ViewHolder to store the references to the relevant views for one entry in the RecyclerView.
-This solution avoids all the findViewById() method calls
+This solution avoids all the findViewById() method calls .

 ```java
 public class IncomingMessgaeViewHolder extends MesiboRecycleViewHolder {